renuo/rails-offline-talk/slides.md

 ---

-# Retrieving response from the network
+# Retrieving Response from the Network
 Also cache the responses...

 ```js